Introduction: Who is Karl Marx and What Did He Do?

 4. The Communist Manifesto

-Published in 1848, The Communist Manifesto is one of Marx’s most famous works.
-Co-authored with Friedrich Engels, it’s like a blueprint for understanding and dismantling capitalist societies.
-The manifesto’s rallying cry, “Workers of the world, unite!” encapsulates its message of solidarity and revolution.
+Who is Karl Marx, and What Did He Do: Released in 1848, The Communist Manifesto is one of Marx’s most popular books.
+Written with Friedrich Engels, it serves as a guide for interpreting and overthrowing capitalist civilizations.
+The manifesto’s battle cry, “Workers of the world, unite!” summarizes its call for unity and revolution.

 5. Marx’s View on Capitalism